top of page

 3 Simple Things You Can Do To Prevent Injury

-• Progressive overload: Progressive overload is a key component to a properly designed exercise program.
-Most injuries result from doing too much too soon!
-This is applicable to all types of activity in the gym and on the sporting field, all of which should be progressed in volume and intensity slowly over a number of weeks and months.
-Our tip is to increase your training volume no more than 10-15% each week (e.g. if you run a total of 5km during the first week of your exercise program, increase this amount by no more than 500-750m the following week)
+• Progressive Overload: Progressive overload is a key component of a properly designed exercise program.
+Most injuries result from doing too much too soon.
+This principle applies to all types of activities, both in the gym and on the sporting field.
+Gradually increase volume and intensity over weeks and months.
+An example for a beginner runner might be increasing your running distance by no more than 10-15% each week (e.g. if you run a total of 5 km during the first week of your exercise program, increase this amount by no more than 500-750m the following week).

-• Exercise balance: Include one pushing-type exercise (e.g. bench press, seated chest press) for every pulling-type exercise (e.g. seated row, bent over row) in the gym.
+• Exercise Balance: For gym-goers, include one pushing exercise (e.g. bench press, seated chest press) for every pulling exercise (e.g. seated row, bent-over row).
 For example, if you complete 4 sets of bench press, ensure you also complete 4 sets of a rowing variation like a seated row during that particular week.

-• Include injury prevention exercises specific to your needs:We all have our strengths and weaknesses.
-In some people, those weaknesses can eventually lead to an injury if not addressed.
-A common example of a weakness leading to problems involves the shoulder external rotators.
-The majority of exercises performed in a gym environment encourage the shoulders to rotate inwards (e.g. bench press), creating an imbalance in strength.
-Adding in an exercise to strengthening the muscles which rotate the shoulders outwards (see picture below) therefore should be encouraged in most programs!
-Seek professional help by a physiotherapist to identify your weaknesses and implement corrective exercises in order to reduce your risk of injury when first embarking on a fitness program
+• Include Injury Prevention Exercises Specific to Your Needs: Everyone has strengths and weaknesses.
+Some weaknesses can eventually lead to injury if not addressed.
+A common example involves the shoulder external rotators.
+Most gym exercises encourage internal shoulder rotation (e.g. bench press), creating an imbalance in strength.
+Adding exercises to strengthen the muscles that rotate the shoulders outward (as seen in the picture below) is beneficial for most programs.
+Seek professional help from a sports physiotherapist to identify your weaknesses and implement corrective exercises to reduce your risk of injury when starting a fitness program.

 Shoulder Cable External Rotation